piukhq/carina/README.md

 ### reward allocation worker (rq)

 - `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES pipenv run python -m app.tasks.worker worker`
-- this worker deals with allocating rewards to account_holders, through Polaris' API
+- this worker deals with asynchronous tasks e.g. allocating rewards to account_holders, through Polaris' API

 > Running the command with the above environment variable is a work around for [this issue](https://github.com/rq/rq/issues/1418).
 It's a mac only issue to do with os.fork()'ing which rq.Worker utilises.
 >